frombeirutwithlove/ProtestTips/WhatToDo.md

 you for the short period of time you would need to get upwind or reach higher grounds).
 You can keep a soaked bandana with water+vinegar in a plastic bag, to be prepared for tear gas.
 Beware that prolonged inhalation will irritate lungs.
 - Mix water and Maalox (which is an anti-acid) in equal doses and have it ready in case of tear gas, for yourself or others.
 - Milk.
 It can help alleviate burning skin if pepper sprayed.
 Read more below (what to do if tear gassed)
 - Keep cut onions with you to inhale if tear gas gets on your face.
-It worked well for some protestors in Lebanon because of the type of tear gas used.
+It worked well for some protesters in Lebanon because of the type of tear gas used.
 If possible, identify the tear gas used and that will allow you to figure out the best solutions for your context.
 - Soda: Drinking soda can help instead of water.
 You can also wash your face with soda.
 - A dry change of clothes inside a plastic bag in your bag- so you can change in case you get wet.
 - Keep extra bandanas and change yours immediately if it's exposed to tear gas.
 Soak in water+vinegar.